-Whether legal or illegal, compared to other drugs, marijuana is the most widely used drug in the United States, according to the Substance Abuse & Mental Health Services Administration.
-Marijuana exists as one of the few drugs that has a “questionable” addiction potential.
-Ultimately, it’s up to the user to decide whether his or her life has suffered considerable decline from ongoing marijuana use.
+Whether legal or illegal, compared to other drugs, marijuana is the most widely used drug in the United States.
+Marijuana exists as one of the few drugs that has “questionable” addiction potential.
+Ultimately, it’s up to the user to decide whether his or her life has suffered a considerable decline from ongoing marijuana use.

 That being so, overcoming marijuana addiction may not be as easy as it looks.
 Marijuana has real effects on brain function that eventually impact a person’s ability to function in everyday life.

 While inpatient treatment may seem unnecessary, some form of treatment help is warranted.
 Outpatient treatment programs equip recovering addicts with needed supports and tools for overcoming marijuana addiction.

 When ingested, THC, the active ingredient in marijuana binds to specific brain cell receptors sites known as cannabinoid receptors.
 Cannabinoid receptors work within the brain’s endocannabinoid system.
 This system acts as a communication network that regulates a wide range of bodily functions, some of which include:

 Normally, the brain’s own chemicals or endogenous cannabinoids regulate these processes based on ongoing sensory inputs.
 Marijuana intercepts these functions, causing unusually high levels of endogenous cannabinoids to occupy the brain.
 This process accounts for the “high” users experience when ingesting the drug.

 Over time, these effects start to impair normal brain functions leaving users depending on the effects of the drug to function normally.
 The first step towards overcoming marijuana addiction requires users to stop drug use altogether.
 Overcoming marijuana addiction involves a process of allowing the brain to repair and rebuild damaged structures while developing needed coping behaviors for living a drug-free life.